Expose services of type LoadBalancer¶

 value: 'default kube-system'

-The IPAM controller allocates IP addresses to services created from default
+The IPAM controller allocates IP addresses to services created from default and kube-system namespaces.

 Note If you do not use the

-environment variable or do not set a value, then the IPAM controller allocates IP addresses to services created from all namespaces.
+VIP_NAMESPACESenvironment variable or do not set a value, then the IPAM controller allocates IP addresses to services created from all namespaces.